University of Manchester – Planned Preventative Roof Maintenance

 The Annual cleaning, gutter check, and drone survey of the roof at The University of Manchester.

-Each year, Novus are employed by The University of Manchester to carry out planned preventative maintenance (PPM) on their roof.
+Each year, Novus is employed by The University of Manchester to carry out planned preventative maintenance (PPM) on their roof.

 About the Client